-All too often business owners don’t draw a salary from the business in the early years and those who do usually do so adhoc – expenses, dividends, etc. It’s so important as a business owner that you draw PAYE earnings as soon as you can in order to create service for tax purposes.
+All too often business owners don’t draw a salary from the business in the early years.
+Those who do usually do so ad-hoc – expenses, dividends, etc. It’s so important as a business owner that you draw PAYE earnings as soon as you can in order to create service for tax purposes.
 The number of years of service that you have is dictated by the number of years that you’ve had remuneration from a tax perspective.
 The more service you have accrued the better for you in the long run, in terms of your pension or a possible termination payment from the company.
 Make sure to pay yourself first.
 It’s a good habit to set aside money consistently as this provides a safety net for any unexpected expenses.

 Protect your Income

 Life is unpredictable and as a business owner/self-employed it can be even more so, especially in the early years.
 Income protection or serious illness cover is something you should consider especially if you have a family relying on your income.
 Income protection insurance pays out a regular cash payment that replaces part of your lost income if you can’t work due to a medium to long-term illness or disability.

 Studies from Zurich and Irish Life show that in 2018 there were over twice as many claims for living benefits as for death.
 Cancer accounted for 61 – 64% of all income protection/serious illness claims.
 The average age of serious illness claimants was between 51 and 53 years.
 Claimants of income protection were around 46 years of age.
 As a business owner/self-employed you may not be entitled to sick pay, but even if you are it may not be enough to meet your monthly expenses.
 This is something the company can pay for while availing of tax relief on premiums.
 Make sure you’re availing of it.